Hello, nice to meet you!

 - I’m a tomato ketchup fanatic and I’m not ashamed of some of the lengths I’ve gone to to ensure I have it on most meals.

 - I lived in London for around two years of my life when I was in my early twenties.
 It was one of the best experiences as even though I was in my home country, there is vast differences between the North and South.
-For example, when ordering a Latte please add and R to make it ‘lartte’ and remember to pronounce your t’s, however I will always call ‘lunch time’ my dinner time and ‘dinner time’ is always called tea.
+For example, when ordering a Latte please add and R to make it ‘lartte’ and remember to pronounce your t’s.
+However I will always call ‘lunch time’ my dinner time and ‘dinner time’ is always called tea.

 - I have obsessive compulsive disorder, which has been around since I was about 9 years old.
 I have had therapy for this over the years which has helped me learn to live with it.
 Unfortunately, it does not mean I have a tidy house, so please do not expect big things there.

 - If I could have any job in the world it would be to own a bakery.
 Only slight problem is I cannot bake.. which is an integral part.
 However I have this idyllic view of baking cakes and having regulars come in for a cuppa and a chat.
-Sorry to any bakery owners who are reading this and thinking wow she has underplayed all the hard work that goes in, but don’t ruin my pipedream!
+Sorry to any bakery owners who are reading this and thinking wow she has underplayed all the hard work that goes in, but don’t ruin my pipe dream!

 - My favourite thing to do on a free afternoon is to walk along the coast.
 Luckily we only live a two minute drive away (or 40 minute walk if it’s nice enough outside).
 This year I am hoping to take it one step further and go sea swimming, which is something I wanted to do last year but fell pregnant and didn’t feel confident enough.
 So watch this space!

 - Until I was a too much of an embarrassing age to admit to..
 I thought reindeer were made up animals that people brought out for Christmas.
-I don’t know where that came from, or what I thought I was looking at when I seen them in real life, but there we have it!
+I don’t know where that came from, or what I thought I was looking at when I saw them in real life, but there we have it!